Student Management

 Bell Times

-Absence Line
+School Absence Line

-An Absence Line for each Sub-School (Junior, Middle and Senior School) is available for parents/carers to ring (9735 5644) and record their child’s absence each day prior to 9.30 am.
+Parents/carers can call an Absence Line for each Sub-School (Junior, Middle and Senior School).
+They should ring (9735 5644) to record their child’s absence each day before 9.30 am.
+Alternatively, student absences can be parent approved on the COMPASS Parent Portal.

 Attendance